Karolína Plíšková: 2015: Top 10 debut

 At the Madrid Open she beat Sílvia Soler Espinosa in the first round, but lost to Caroline Garcia in the second.
 At the Italian Open she lost in the first round to Timea Bacsinszky in straight sets.
 She lost in the second round of French Open as 12th seed to unseeded Andreea Mitu in straight sets after beating Zhang Shuai in the first round.

-She reached another final at Aegon Classic, losing to Angelique Kerber in three sets.
-She lost to Agnieszka Radwańska at Aegon International in the third round.
+She reached another final at Birmingham Classic losing to Angelique Kerber, in three sets.
+She lost to Agnieszka Radwańska at the Eastbourne International in the third round.
 At Wimbledon, Plíšková defeated Irina Falconi in three sets before losing to CoCo Vandeweghe in the second round.

 She made another final at Stanford Classic, losing once again to Angelique Kerber.
 Plíšková lost in the first round at Canadian Open to Mirjana Lučić-Baroni and in the third round of the Western & Southern Open to Jelena Janković and reached the quarterfinals of the Connecticut Open, losing to Lesia Tsurenko.
-Seeded 8th at the US Open, Plíšková suffered a shocking loss to Anna Tatishvili in the first round.
+Seeded eighth at the US Open, Plíšková suffered a shocking loss to Anna Tatishvili in the first round.

-She made another two quarterfinals at Toray Pan Pacific Open and Wuhan Open, losing to Agnieszka Radwańska and Roberta Vinci respectively, but lost in the first round of China Open to Sloane Stephens in straight sets.
+She made another two quarterfinals at Pan Pacific Open and Wuhan Open, losing to Agnieszka Radwańska and Roberta Vinci, respectively, but lost in the first round of China Open to Sloane Stephens, in straight sets.
 Her next tournament was the Tianjin Open where she reached the semifinals, losing to Radwańska for the third time in 2015.
-She lost in second round of the Kremlin Cup to Anastasija Sevastova.
+She lost in the second round of the Kremlin Cup to Anastasija Sevastova.

 She reached a tour-leading sixth final at the WTA Elite Trophy but lost to Venus Williams in straight sets.
 She ended the year ranked No. 11 in singles and was the 13th most popular player of the year according to the WTA's website.
-Plíšková played as Czech No. 2 in the Fed Cup Final, losing to Maria Sharapova on Saturday.
+Plíšková played as Czech No. 2 in the Fed Cup Finals, losing to Maria Sharapova on Saturday.
 The following day, she defeated Anastasia Pavlyuchenkova in singles and won the deciding doubles rubber with Barbora Strýcová, against Pavlyuchenkova and Elena Vesnina, to win her first Fed Cup title.